 Abram had been trusting God ever since he left Haran in obedience to God's direction.
 As a result of this trust he was faithful to God.
 The Hebrew verb "counted" (chashab, Qal Impf.) means to think or to account.
 The verb is used in the sense of to think in a certain way, to estimate value or to calculate or compute something (BDB 362).
 The Qal is a simple action and the Imperfect points to action that has been going on but is not yet complete.
 As a word picture of arithmetic the counting had been going on coincidental with the trusting so that each time Abram trusted it was added to the sum total representing his righteous character.

-The fourth time God declared his covenant He reaffirmed His previous promises and added expectations (Gen 17:1-22).
+The fourth time God declared his covenant He reaffirmed His previous promise of land, but modified it as "the land of your sojournings, all the land of Canaan for an everlasting possession" (Gen 17:8 NASB).
+God also added expectations (Gen 17:1-22).
 The expectations were these: (1) walk in a blameless manner; (2) every male of the present and future generations would be circumcised; and (3) accept a name change for himself as Abraham and his wife as Sarah.
 God made the promise of an heir more specific by declaring that a son would be born of Sarah and he would be named Isaac.
 On this occasion God declared the covenant to be everlasting.

 Marriages and Children